aws/aws-toolkit-vscode/designs/modify-resources-attached-to-code-pipeline.md

 The `ResourceGroupsTaggingAPI` service client will be used.
 The client will be set up in a manner consistent with the Lambda and CloudFormation clients, allowing the clients to be stubbed out in unit tests.
 See the Toolkit's Lambda Client [Interface](/src/shared/clients/lambdaClient.ts) and [Implementation](/src/shared/clients/defaultLambdaClient.ts) as an example.
 A new client factory will be added to [ToolkitClientBuilder](/src/shared/clients/toolkitClientBuilder.ts) and [DefaultToolkitClientBuilder](/src/shared/clients/defaultToolkitClientBuilder.ts).

+### <a id="fallback-handling"></a>Fallback Handling

+If the Toolkit is unable to determine whether or not a resource is associated with a pipeline, the following actions take place:
+* the issue is logged as a warning
+* the user is not notified
+* the Toolkit behaves as if the resource is not associated with a pipeline

+Rationale:
+* users have declared their intention to deploy an application, at this point we do not want to impede them
+* logged metrics will help inform how often the Toolkit fails to determine an association
+* messaging the user could be overly spammy if they cannot affect their environment (example: an account with Lambda permissions but not ResourceGroupsTaggingAPI permissions)

 ### Unit Tests

 * Deleting a Lambda Function
   * it does not prompt the user with the pipeline-related confirmation when attempting to delete a Lambda Function that is not associated with a pipeline
   * it prompts the user with the pipeline-related confirmation when attempting to delete a Lambda Function that is associated with a pipeline
+  * it does not prompt the user with the pipeline-related confirmation when attempting to delete a Lambda Function and pipeline associations cannot be determined
 * Deleting a CloudFormation Stack
   * it does not prompt the user with the pipeline-related confirmation when attempting to delete a CloudFormation Stack that is not associated with a pipeline
   * it prompts the user with the pipeline-related confirmation when attempting to delete a CloudFormation Stack that is associated with a pipeline
+  * it does not prompt the user with the pipeline-related confirmation when attempting to delete a CloudFormation Stack and pipeline associations cannot be determined
 * Deploying a SAM Application
   * it does not prompt the user with the pipeline-related confirmation when attempting to deploy a SAM Application to a CloudFormation Stack that is not associated with a pipeline
   * it prompts the user with the pipeline-related confirmation when attempting to deploy a SAM Application to a CloudFormation Stack that is associated with a pipeline
   * it continues to prompt the user if they attempt to select the same stack again
+  * it does not prompt the user with the pipeline-related confirmation when attempting to deploy a SAM Application to a CloudFormation Stack and pipeline associations cannot be determined

 ### System Tests